Robert Zollitsch: Early life and education

+Career

-Zollitsch was elected to the general council of the Schoenstatt Institute in both 1974 and 1980.
+In 1974 and 1980 Zollitsch was elected to the general council of the Schoenstatt Institute.
 In 1983, he was named archdiocesan personnel manager for Freiburg im Breisgau.
 He became a member of the cathedral chapter in 1984 as well.

-On 16 June 2003, Zollitsch was appointed Archbishop of Freiburg im Breisgau by Pope John Paul II.
-He received his episcopal consecration on the following 20 July from Archbishop Oskar Saier, with Cardinal Karl Lehmann and Archbishop Giovanni Lajolo serving as co-consecrators.
-As Archbishop, he leads the second-largest diocese in Germany.
+In June 2003, Zollitsch was appointed Archbishop of Freiburg im Breisgau to lead the second-largest diocese in Germany by Pope John Paul II.
+In July he received his episcopal consecration on the following 20 July from his predecessor, Archbishop Oskar Saier, with Cardinal Karl Lehmann and Archbishop Giovanni Lajolo serving as co-consecrators.

-Zollitsch was later elected to succeed Cardinal Lehmann as the Chairman of the German Episcopal Conference, and thus spokesman for the German Church, on 12 February 2008.
+On 12 February 2008, Zollitsch was elected to succeed Cardinal Lehmann as the Chairman of the German Episcopal Conference, and thus spokesman for the German Church.
 His election was welcomed by many German figures and groups, including Chancellor Angela Merkel, Lutherans, Social Democrats, and Christian Democrats.

-The Archbishop formerly sat on the Permanent Council and the Commission for Clergy, Consecrated Life, and Laity within the same episcopal conference.
+Zollitsch formerly sat on the Permanent Council and the Commission for Clergy, Consecrated Life, and Laity within the same episcopal conference.

 Views and positions

-Zollitsch is considered to be a liberal in his convictions, and has described himself as being "theologically and personally" close to Cardinal Karl Lehmann.
+As of 2008, according to Earth Times, Zollitsch had been considered to be a liberal in his convictions, and has described himself as being "theologically and personally" close to Cardinal Karl Lehmann.

-Zollitsch accepts civil unions by states but is against the term "gay marriage".
-He favours women becoming deacons.
-In 2009, he said in a statement he was working towards damage control in the wake of the controversy over negationist comments made by SSPX bishop Richard Williamson.
+As of 2008, Zollitsch has accepted civil unions by states but was against the term "gay marriage".
+As of 2013, he favoured women becoming deacons.
+In 2009, he said in a statement he was working towards damage control in the wake of the controversy over negationist comments made by Society of Saint Pius X (SSPX) bishop Richard Williamson.